-Celebrate Chinese New Year with your own lantern creation!
+Celebrate the Lunar New Year with your own lantern creation!

-While I was researching Chinese New Year celebrations I was particularly taken with the Lantern Festival that officially ends the Chinese New Year.
+While I was researching Lunar New Year celebrations I was particularly taken with the Lantern Festival that officially ends the Lunar New Year.
 Not only because it is for children, but also because it involves glowing lights at night.
 Who doesn’t love that?

 Traditionally, children carried simple paper lanterns to the temple at night.
 Over the years this has evolved into parades with thousands of lanterns lighting up the night sky.
 You can buy all sorts of elaborate animal-shaped paper lanterns with blinking lights and even battery-operated music at your local Asian market.
 Or if you don’t happen to live in a city that has a big Chinese community, you can make your own to celebrate this happy holiday.